benitolopez/ssnipp/README.md

 This project is a minimal, private code snippet sharing application built with Go, MySQL, and Tailwind CSS.
 It's designed to be a personal tool for managing and sharing code snippets privately.

+Here you can view it in action: [https://ssnipp.com](https://ssnipp.com)

 ## Features

 - **Built with Go**: The application is powered by a Go web server.